scripting/wordlandSupport/worknotes/client.md

 To release a new version

 * Change the version number in config.json on wordland.social.
-(It's running on utica.)
+(It's running on utica.) (note i'm not doing this anymore, 5/5/25 by DW)

 * Relaunch wordland.js on wordland.social.